ndevenish/gflabel/README.md

 [cullenect]: https://makerworld.com/en/models/446624

-Both types of bolts will accept a head style, one of `pan`, `socket`, `round`, or `countersunk`.
+Both types of bolts will accept a head style, one of `pan`, `socket`, `round`, `countersunk` or `wafer`.
 Both can be marked as `tapping` to have a pointed tip, and both can be pointed backwards by adding the `flipped` feature.

 Examples showing some differences between the two bolts: